Vote for your favourite Netflix show of 2018

 Former Mad Men star Kiernan Shipka won us over with a magnetic lead performance in this dark, visually alluring and just-the-right-amount-of-camp take on the Sabrina The Teenage Witch comics.
 BA

-Vote for Chilling Adventures of Sabrina as your favourite Netflix show of 2018:
+Vote for Chilling Adventures of Sabrina as your favourite Netflix show of 2018 above.

 Explained